-The major selling point of this technology is that satellite internet is available absolutely anywhere - if you can mount a dish with a clear view of the sky you’ll be able to get satellite broadband in your area.
-That’s a game changer for anyone living in a location where fixed line and mobile broadband is very slow or not available at all.
-And since it doesn’t use a phone line you don’t need to pay line rental to BT or anyone else!
+The major selling point of this technology is that satellite internet is available absolutely anywhere.
+If you can mount a dish with a clear view of the sky, you’ll be able to get satellite broadband in your area.

 How fast is satellite broadband?